Patty Jenkins: 2015–present: Breakthrough and worldwide fame

 While promoting Wonder Woman, Jenkins mentioned that her next project would likely be a limited television series developed with her husband.
 This project was later revealed as a horror series titled Riprore, to premiere on the video-on-demand service Shudder.
 In July 2017, the cable network TNT announced Jenkins would direct the premiere of a six-episode television drama, I Am the Night, written by her husband Sam Sheridan, and featuring her Wonder Woman star Chris Pine.
 She additionally served as executive producer.
+Jenkins's work on I Am the Night allowed her to explore darker visual storytelling again, returning to some of the stylistic approaches she had used in Monster, but within the framework of prestige television.

-In September 2017, Variety reported Jenkins would return to direct Wonder Woman 2.
+In September 2017, Variety reported Jenkins would return to direct Wonder Woman 2 (which was later retitled as Wonder Woman 1984).
 However, on MTV's "Happy, Sad, Confused" podcast, Jenkins revealed that she considered walking away from the sequel due to salary dispute between her and Warner Bros.
 On December 6, 2017, Jenkins was named by Time as the seventh runner-up for Time Person of the Year.

 Wonder Woman 1984 was scheduled to be released by Warner Bros.
 Pictures in the United States on June 5, 2020, but, due to the COVID-19 pandemic, the release was delayed until December 25, 2020.
-It had originally been scheduled for November 1, 2019; unlike the first film, the sequel received a mixed critical reception and was a box office failure.
+It had originally been scheduled for November 1, 2019.
+Unlike the first film, the sequel received a mixed critical reception and was a box office failure.
 She has been negotiating the terms of her contract with Warner Brothers for an estimated seven to nine million dollars, which would be a record breaking salary for a female filmmaker.
 She signed on to the first film with no guarantee of directing a second film, but envisioned the second one during the making of Wonder Woman, which turned out to benefit her greatly.
 When she had signed on to do the second film, she had the ability to get a much higher salary than she would have if she had been signed on to do both films from the beginning.
 Her goal with her negotiations were to make sure she would get the same salary that her male counterparts would be getting for doing this movie and she seems to have succeeded.
+Despite the mixed reception, Jenkins continued to defend the film as a stylistic homage to 1980s superhero media, emphasizing that it was intentionally lighter and more idealistic than the first installment.

-In October 2020, it was revealed that Gal Gadot and Jenkins will be teaming up again for the film Cleopatra.
+In October 2020, it was revealed that Gadot and Jenkins will be teaming up again for the film Cleopatra.
 The film will star Gadot as the titular Cleopatra, the historical pharaoh of ancient Egypt, with Jenkins as the director.
-In December 2021, Jenkins dropped out of the film, but remained as a producer, to instead focus on a third Wonder Woman film and the Star Wars spin-off film Rogue Squadron.
+In December 2021, Jenkins dropped out of the film, but remained as a producer, to instead focus on a third Wonder Woman film and Rogue Squadron.
+Industry insiders suggested that scheduling conflicts and creative disagreements also contributed to Jenkins's departure, although all parties maintained a positive public stance.